-18.3.Heritage/ Cultural Aspects Mitigation
+18.3.
+Heritage/ Cultural Aspects Mitigation

-- If any archaeological remains (including but not limited to fossil bones and fossil shells, coins, indigenous and/or colonial ceramics, any articles of value or antiquity, stone artefacts and bone remains, structures and other built features, rock art and rock engravings) are discovered during construction they must immediately be reported to the South African Heritage Resources Agency and must not be disturbed further until the necessary approval has been obtained from the South African Heritage Resources Agency. - Should any human remains/burial or archaeological material be disturbed, exposed or uncovered during construction, these should immediately be reported to the South African Heritage Resources Agency.
+- If any archaeological remains (including but not limited to fossil bones and fossil shells, coins, indigenous and/or colonial ceramics, any articles of value or antiquity, stone artefacts and bone remains, structures and other built features, rock art and rock engravings) are discovered during construction they must immediately be reported to Heritage Western Cape (HWC) and must not be disturbed further until the necessary approval has been obtained from HWC. - Should any human remains/burial or archaeological material be disturbed, exposed or uncovered during construction, these should immediately be reported to the South African Heritage Resources Agency and HWC.
 The ECO and Engineer are also to be informed. - The Contractor must not, without a permit issued by the responsible heritage resource authority; destroy, damage, excavate, alter, deface or otherwise disturb any archaeological site or archaeological material.
 The latter is a criminal offence under the National Heritage Resources Act, 1999 (No. 25 of 1999). - The EMPr must be implemented during the operational phase of the activity.